tnsqkyy/hackbook/README.md

 ## Roadmap

-Planned sections:
+What's coming next:

-- **Network Fundamentals** — OSI, routing, switching, VLAN, ARP, DHCP, DNS
+- **Network Fundamentals** — OSI model, routing, DNS, etc.
-- **Pentesting Workflow** — recon → exploitation → priv-esc → persistence → reporting
+- **The Hacker's Workflow** — From first look to final report.
-- **Offensive Techniques** — web, WiFi, bruteforce, phishing, memory exploits
+- **Hacking Techniques** — Web, WiFi, password attacks, and more.
-- **Defensive Insight** — logs, detection, SIEM
+- **How to Defend** — Thinking like a defender (logs, detection).
-- **Labs & Write-ups** — TryHackMe, HackTheBox, custom labs
+- **More Labs** — HackTheBox, and others.

 ---

 ## Purpose

-To build a clear, deep, and practical record of my path from beginner to red teamer, focusing on *why* things work — not just the commands.
+To create a clear and useful record of my journey from beginner to professional, focusing on ***why*** **things work, not just the commands.**

 ---

 ## Contributions

-This is a personal learning project.
+This is my personal learning project.
-PRs are welcome only for clarity, correctness, or structure.
+If you see a mistake or a way to make things clearer, feel free to suggest a change (make a pull request)!